reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 - `uv` for dependency/environment management.
 - The repository root as the working directory.
 - The approved corpus: exactly 26 files named `00_*.md` through `25_*.md`.
-- A local OpenAI-compatible model endpoint for live bot use.
-The current decision is Qwen 8B served locally; no external router is required.
+- A local Ollama model endpoint for live bot use.
+The current local run uses `gemma4:e2b-it-qat`; no external router is required.
 - A Telegram bot token only for live Telegram use.
 It is not required for ingestion, tests, or mock-boundary checks.